loicg191-G/Password-management/README.md

 <img width="553" height="669" alt="image" src="https://github.com/user-attachments/assets/b23a4f44-e98e-476f-9087-de08944bda54" />
 </p>
 <p>
 In the Domain Controller machine, in the "Run" section, type "gpmc.msc".
 This will open the "Group Policy Management".
 From there, right-click the "Group Policy Object" and select "edit" to modify it.
-Then, expand the sections up to "Account Lockout Policy".
+Once the "Group Policy Management Editor" window appears, expand the sections as shown in the image, up to "Account Lockout Policy".
 Finally double-click the setting(s) that needs to be configured (in this instance it is "Account Lockout Duration").
-Click "Apply" and "Ok" to confirm.
+Click "Apply" and "OK" to confirm.
 </p>
 <br />